code-and-effect/codeandeffect.com/pages/solutions/dues-renewals-and-fees.md

 ## Smooth notification and collection

 We’ve helped our clients process nearly $20 million dollars worth of member dues.
-This isn’t limited to nice and simple renewals either.
+This isn’t limited to nice, simple renewals either.
 It includes many complex dues calculations that nobody should have to do by hand.
-Ever had a member that is late on their dues get a back-dated reclassification to a new membership category that’s on a different proration schedule but also needs to be refunded their old membership category dues at the same time?
+Ever had a member who is late on their dues get a back-dated reclassification to a new membership category that is on a different proration schedule but also needs to be refunded their old membership category dues at the same time?
 We have!

 ## Add extra steps during renewals